 Prior to filing a written complaint or grievance, the college encourages employees to seek advice or assistance from their supervisors as workplace concerns arise in order to identify and resolve complaints and grievances at the earliest stage possible.

-An employee who believes that actions of another person have given rise to a complaint or grievance should also feel free to inform the respondent of his/her concern, either through verbal or written communication.
+An employee who believes that the actions of another person have given rise to a complaint or grievance should also feel free to inform the respondent of his/her concern, either through verbal or written communication.

 If the employee does not choose to address this issue directly with his/her supervisor or the respondent or if discussions do not produce a result acceptable to the employee, then the employee may file a written complaint or grievance with the Human Resources office.
+As we are aware, the human resource department for any business is important, as they pretty much oversee everything that goes on at any company.
+So when it comes to the future of HR, as technology advances, this should make it easier for anyone in this industry to stay on top of their responsibilities and be able to help as many people out as possible.

 A complaint filed with the Human Resources Office must be a completed on a written, signed, and dated statement form (available in the Human Resources Office and the college website) that includes specific information sufficient for the matter to be reviewed.